 We are proud to list our 22 affiliated Specialist Societies.
 Each of these societies operates autonomously from the BOA but which are brought together in a symbiotic relationship by our Board of Specialist Societies (BSS) to advance our collective understanding of knowledge.
 We do provide a level of administrative support to the majority of these societies, although this dynamic is changing to reflect new business requirement through alternative models of support based on the BOA infrastructure.

-The following is a brief snapshot of our societies.
+The following links take you to a brief snapshot of each of our societies.
 For further information, please contact the society direct: